enbility/spine-go/analysis-docs/detailed-analysis/IMPROVEMENT_ROADMAP.md

 ---

 *This improvement plan corrects significant inconsistencies in the original roadmap.
 It properly prioritizes safety over features, correctly identifies completed items, and provides clear rationale for items that won't be fixed.
 The plan maintains spine-go's architectural integrity while addressing real gaps in specification compliance.*

+---

+## Document History

+### 2025-07-05
+- Removed "Message Size Limits" from P2 improvements - correctly identified as transport layer concern
+- Added clarification that SPINE (Layer 7) should not implement transport-level constraints
+- Updated to reflect proper separation of concerns between SPINE and SHIP protocols

+### 2025-07-04
+- Updated timeout implementation priority to reflect spec compliance
+- Clarified that timeout detection is optional (MAY) per specification
+- Documented that write approval timeouts are already implemented
+- Added note that read request timeouts can be handled at application level

+### 2025-06-26
+- Added P1 priority item: "Identifier Validation and Update Semantics"
+- Included handling of incomplete identifiers and composite key issues
+- Referenced IDENTIFIER_VALIDATION_AND_UPDATES.md for detailed analysis

+### 2025-06-25
+- Initial improvement roadmap created based on specification analysis
+- Prioritized improvements as P0 (Critical), P1 (High), P2 (Medium), P3 (Low)
+- Correctly identified single binding as safety feature (not a bug)
+- Emphasized protocol version validation as highest priority